dguarin14/MLOPS/project-mlops/README.md

 Take a look at the [Kedro documentation](https://docs.kedro.org) to get started.

+## If there is problem finding the credits data.

+Please Copy and paste the csv file located in this part, and copy it in project-mlops/data/01_raw

 ## Rules and guidelines

 In order to get the best out of the template: